-In accordance with the above, as of December 31, 2024, a credit balance of ThUS\$ 139,383 for provisions for unfinished sales invoices was recorded in the Trade Receivables and Other Accounts Receivable account.
-As of December 31, 2023, this account had a debit balance of ThUS\$ 83,778.
+In accordance with the above, as of March 31, 2025, a debit balance of ThUS\$ 150,472 is recorded in the account Trade receivables and other accounts receivable for provisions for unfinalized sales invoices.
+As of December 31, 2024, it was a credit balance of ThUS\$ 139,383.

-As of December 31, 2024 and 2023, the negative provision for unfinished invoices, associated with clients that do not maintain balances owed to Codelco, was reclassified to the Trade payables item of current liabilities, ThUS\$9,379 and ThUS\$1, respectively, which added to the balance presented in the Trade debtors and other accounts receivable item, total a negative net provision of ThUS\$148,762 and ThUS\$83,777, respectively.
+As of December 31, 2024, a balance of ThUS\$ 9,379 from the provision for negative unfinalized invoices, associated with customers who do not maintain balances owed to Codelco, was reclassified to the item Trade payables in current liabilities.
+Added to the balance presented in the item Trade receivables and other accounts receivable, this results in a net negative provision of ThUS\$ 148,762.